gary-archer/oauth.apisample.serverless/README.md

 * AWS Certificate Manager issues and auto-renews the API's SSL certificate.
 * AWS Cognito is the API's default authorization server.
 * The AWS API Gateway provides the internet API entry point.
-* The API logs output to CloudWatch and could be shipped to a log aggregation system.
+* The API outputs logs to CloudWatch and they could be shipped to a log aggregation system.